 Foleyet is a small, traditionally Francophone community located midway between Chapleau and Timmins on Highway 101.
 The town was originally established as a divisional point on the Canadian Pacific Railway system.

-Now, Foleyet is better known for its red pine forests and healthy fish & wildlife populations.
-There are many lodges in the area that provide fly-in, boat-in or drive-in accommodations for those legendary fishing and hunting adventures.
+Now, Foleyet is better known for its red pine forests and healthy fish and wildlife populations.
+There are many lodges in the area that provide fly-in, boat-in, or drive-in accommodations for those legendary fishing and hunting adventures.
 Sightings of waterfowl, bear, and moose are frequent in the area.

 Sightings of the white moose typically occur between Foleyet and Timmins, on Highway 101.
-Of course, sightings are not guaranteed, and many people who visted the area were graced with their presence unexpectedly.
+Of course, sightings are not guaranteed, though many people visiting the area have been graced with their presence unexpectedly.

 View White Moose Sighting in Foleyet, ON in a larger map